tidepool-org/data-science-handbook/instructions/communication.md

 update the Tidepool OOO calendar and your personal calendar.

-* Use Slack statuses to indicate both short term availability (away from desk, lunch, etc.) and when out of office for longer time periods or for the day.
+* Use Slack statuses to indicate both short term availability (away from desk, lunch, etc.) and when you are out of office for longer time periods or for the whole day.